scacela/oci-full-stack/README.md

 # oci-full-stack
-Deploy and manage a stack with web, app and database tiers, autoscaling, and load balancer in OCI.
+Deploy and manage a stack with web, app and database tiers in OCI.
+Optional autoscaling configuration, and load balancing for each tier, and optional shared file storage.

 ### Prerequisites
 - Access to an OCI Tenancy (account)